confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

     make gke-create-cluster

-This demonstration builds off of the `Confluent Platform on Google Kubernetes Engine demo <https://docs.confluent.io/current/tutorials/examples/kubernetes/gke-base/docs/index.html>`__, you can reference that demo for more information on setting up a base |co-long| deployment on GKE.
+This demonstration builds off of the `Confluent Platform on Google Kubernetes Engine demo <https://docs.confluent.io/current/tutorials/examples/kubernetes/gke-base/docs/index.html>`__, you can reference that demo for more information on setting up a base |co-long| deployment on GKE if necessary.

 Confluent Cloud Setup
 +++++++++++++++++++++